LaiAnTan/Monash-FIT1008/week09/recursive_sorts.md

 > In this scheme, **the pivot's final location is not necessarily at the index that is returned**, as the pivot and elements equal to the pivot can end up anywhere within the partition after a partition step, and may not be sorted until the base case of a partition with a single element is reached via recursion.
 Therefore, the next two segments that the main algorithm recurse on are (elements ≤ pivot) and (elements ≥ pivot) as opposed to (start..pivot - 1) and (pivot + 1..end) as in Lomuto's scheme.

 Further reading [here](https://stackoverflow.com/questions/7198121/quicksort-and-hoare-partition).

+### Advantages of Quick Sort over Merge Sort

+Quick Sort does not need to copy the elements back like Merge Sort.
+Thus, Quick Sort has a smaller constant than Merge Sort (if a good pivot is chosen).

+### Stability of Quick Sort

+Quick Sort is an unstable sorting algorithm.